See the Best Dressed Stars Ever at the Kentucky Derby - E! Online

 This year, we're betting on even more unforgettable ensembles.
 After all, we can't be the only ones itching to dress up again in person or virtually!

-The 147th Kentucky Derby is set to air this Saturday on NBC.
-In addition to whimsical headwear, viewers won't want to miss Grammy winner Tori Kelly's National Anthem performance at the Churchill Downs Racetrack.
+The 149th Kentucky Derby is set to air Saturday, May 6, with coverage kicking off at 12 p.m.
+ET / 9 a.m.
+PT on NBC and Peacock.
+In addition to whimsical headwear, viewers won't want to miss Grammy winner Carly Pearce's National Anthem performance at the Churchill Downs Racetrack.

-In honor of this year's event, keep scrolling to see which past celebrity guests did not disappoint with their show-stopping lewks.
+In honor of this year's event, keep reading to see which celebrity guests of years past did not disappoint with their show-stopping lewks...

 (E! and NBC are part of the NBCUniversal family)